 Later, attitudes changed and wine, beer, and cider came to be seen as just as much of a problem as spirits.
 Therefore the temperance movement began to call for total abstinence from all alcohol containing beverages.
 To teetotal was to abstain from both hard liquor and wine, beer, etc. You could still practice moderation, and only cut out spirits, but you were encouraged to be a teetotaler.
 So, a teetotaler wasn’t someone who “doesn’t drink” as much as it is someone who “doesn’t drink distilled spirits, or wine, or beer, or anything else.”
 You could still “practice temperance without being a teetotaler.

 It is hard to say what the exact origin of the word teetotal is.
-Those who teetotal really and truly mean it, so a common suggestion is that the "tee" is simply tacked on the beginning of the word total as a sort of emphasis.
+Those who teetotal really and truly mean it, so a common suggestion is that the “tee” is simply tacked on the beginning of the word total as a sort of emphasis.
 Not just abstinence but TEETOTAL abstinence!
 If this was simply a repeating of sounds for emphasis, then it may not have been exclusive to abstinence from alcohol.
-It could have been a general word to emphasize anything done with "totally."
-But where did the word get started?
+It could have been a general word to emphasize anything done “totally.”
+If this isn’t the origin, where did the word get started?
 There are several common origin stories, which I will report here along with some speculation as to the credibility to each one.
 I make no claims to knowing the exact origin of the word, and one or more of these stories may have some truth in them.

 The Story of Richard “Dicky” Turner

 One of the most well-known origin stories is lent authority by an epitaph.
-Written on a tombstone near Preston, in Lancashire, England, is "Beneath this stone are deposited the remains of Richard Tuner, author of the word 'teetotal' as applied to abstinence from all intoxicating liquors, who departed this life on the 27th day of October 1846, aged 56 years."
+Written on a tombstone near Preston, in Lancashire, England, is “Beneath this stone are deposited the remains of Richard Turner, author of the word ‘teetotal’ as applied to abstinence from all intoxicating liquors, who departed this life on the 27th day of October 1846, aged 56 years.”

 That is one heck of a strange and long epitaph and the fact that someone would go through the trouble of engraving it on a tombstone may seem to be very good evidence that Turner really did invent the word, but keep in mind that just because the person responsible for the epitaph really believed it, doesn’t mean that he or she had unassailable evidence for it.